dankamongmen/notcurses/doc/man/man3/notcurses_input.3.md

 range of Unicode is supported (see **unicode(7)**), with synthesized events mapped above the 1,114,112 codepoints of Unicode 14.0's seventeen Planes.
 Unicode characters are returned directly as UCS-32, one codepoint at a time.
+When the input has a UTF8 representation, it is written to **utf8**; this field is always NUL-terminated.

 notcurses takes its keyboard input from **stdin**, which will be placed into non-blocking mode for the duration of operation.
 The terminal is put into